LGN520/farreach-public/docs/netreach-v4.md

 - Copy from netreach-voting-v3-memory, refer to netreach-voting-v2
 - Ptf will configure MAT in all pipelines
 	+ To configure a specific pipeline, inject packet into data plane
+- Althought eviction or snapshot focus on latest=1, which may come from response of GETREQ_NLATEST
+	+ As savedseq of such a record must <= seq in server, no unnecessary overwrite for eviction and no incorrect result for range query
+	+ For the results with latest=1 from PUTREQ/DELREQ, savedseq can be either larger or smaller than seq in server -> seq comparison
 - For PUTREQ_LARGE
-	+ NOTE: PUTREQ_LARGE always reads savedseq, vallen1, and value1; while only evicts if valid=1 and latset=1
+	+ NOTE: PUTREQ_LARGE always reads savedseq, vallen1, and value1; while only evicts if valid=1 and latest=1
 	+ NOTE: In-switch cache snapshot should only store the records with valid=1 and latest=1
 		* If valid=0 or latest=0, server must have up-to-date record
 		* Case 1 scenarios